Resources for IT Partners

 - Report periodically to senior administration and the Regents

-- Protecting the University network, systems, and data.
+- Protect the University network, systems, and data

-- Coordinating with designated campus, collegiate, or unit technical and security staff to ensure the confidentiality, integrity, and availability of University systems and ensure that appropriate and timely action is taken
+- Coordinate with designated campus, collegiate, or unit technical and security staff to ensure the confidentiality, integrity, and availability of University systems and ensure that appropriate and timely action is taken

 - Investigate reported and discovered security incidents

-- Presenting information to the Security Advisory Committee and CIO
+- Present information to the Security Advisory Committee and CIO

-- Receiving reports of security incidents and coordinate investigation as necessary
+- Receive reports of information security incidents and coordinate investigation as necessary

-- Determining risk reduction and mitigation steps necessary to protect University assets
+- Determine risk reduction and mitigation steps necessary to protect University assets

-- Coordinating with the unit administrative and technical/security staff to assure that appropriate diagnostic, protective, remedial, and other actions are taken as necessary to protect University resources
+- Coordinate with the unit administrative and technical/security staff to assure that appropriate diagnostic, protective, remedial, and other actions are taken as necessary to protect University resources

-- Coordinating with the appropriate University offices (compliance, legal, human resources, and student conduct) as well as external organizations as necessary.
+- Coordinate with the appropriate University offices (compliance, legal, human resources, and student conduct) as well as external organizations (law enforcement) as necessary

-- Coordinating compliance activities for various regulations, laws, and contractual commitments
+- Coordinate compliance activities related to information security for various regulations, laws, and contractual commitments

-- Proposing security policies, standards, guidelines, and procedures to the CIO
+- Propose information security policies, standards, guidelines, and procedures to the CIO

-- Receiving and processing legal notices from copyright holders and the legal system with the advice of the Office of the General Counsel
+- Receive and process legal notices from copyright holders and the legal system with the advice of the Office of the General Counsel

 Collegiate and unit responsibilities: